samuelzrna/PageReplacementAglorithms/README.md

 ### Learning Objectives
 * Understand how to implement the FIFO, Optimal, Random and LRU page replacement algorithms.
-* Open and parse through .dat file
+* Open and parse through .dat file.
-* Use command line arguments
+* Use command line arguments.